kzingler/kzingler.github.io/experience.md

 as keeping device studies compliant with National Government Services.
 Lead trainings for UChicago research staff on Drug Discovery and Development.

+5. **Graduated magna cum laude with a Bachelors of Science in Biology from the New Mexico Institute of Mining and Technology**
+August 2012 - May 2016
+**Skills:** Molecular and Cellular Biology Laboratory Techniques and Organic Chemistry Laboratory Techniques.
+**Courses:** General Biology 1 and 2, General Chemistry 1 and 2, Calculus 1 and 2, Organic Chemistry 1 and 2, Genetics, Cell Biology,
+College Writing 2, Applied Statistics, Molecular Biology, Technology Forecast and Strategy, General Physics 1 and 2, Directed Research,
+Technical Writing, Microbiology, Anatomy and Physiology 1 and 2, Bioinformatics, Biochemistry 1, Environmental Microbiology, Anti Microbial
+Drug Discovery, Quantitative Analysis, Chemistry of Main Group Elements, Freestyle Biosciences, Biomedical Physiology and Engineering, Cell
+and Molecular Neurosciences, AntiBacterial Drug Discovery 2, Drugs and Behavior

-4. **Student Research Assistant - Rogelj Lab New Mexico Tech Biology Department**
+6. **Student Research Assistant - Rogelj Lab New Mexico Tech Biology Department**
 Jan 2015 - May 2016
 **Skills:** BSL2 level lab experience, pathogenic bacterial culture, aseptic technique, quadrant streak for isolation, drip streak, dilution